Counselor-in-Training Program details

-Teen Group Counselor An experienced and mature senior staff counselor with a "teen-friendly" personality supervises and guides the group of teenagers.
+Teen Group Counselor.
+An experienced and mature senior staff counselor with a "teen-friendly" personality supervises and guides the group of teenagers.
 This counselor is both a specialist in working with young adults and an instructor in nature immersion, outdoor living skills, and team enhancement.
 Through exercises and games in sensory awareness of nature and environmental appreciation, the teenagers become more comfortable in their places in the natural world.
-The counselor serves as facilitator in team-building ropes course activities and goal-setting and evaluation.
+The counselor serves as facilitator in team-building ropes course activities, as well as goal-setting and evaluation.
 There are also weekly workshops in leadership skills development, values clarification, and the experience of real community.
 For her third year running, Josie Walker will lead the teens again this summer.

 Mentoring.
 Every week, each CIT works directly with a mentoring senior staff member.
 The CIT learns to assist either with a group of younger children or with teaching an activity.
 New CIT’s usually orient to the camp and programs by beginning with a group counselor mentor.
 This involves working with a consistent group of younger children, experiencing the whole variety of camp activities, and meeting the whole staff.
 During subsequent weeks, the CITs choose their mentors and areas of assistance.
 The week culminates with feedback and assessment of individual performance and growth.
 The CIT program brings young people a step closer to taking on job responsibilities and moving into the future with purpose.

-Time in Nature Teenagers benefit from the balancing effect of less-structured time in nature as they maintain trails and go along on the mountain hikes and optional overnight campouts each week.
+Time in Nature.
+Teenagers benefit from the balancing effect of less-structured time in nature as they maintain trails and go along on the mountain hikes and optional overnight campouts each week.
 Hiking challenges their physical and mental abilities while they enjoy activity outdoors with peers.
-The campouts give experience of a community working together for a successful time outdoors.
-The work collectively to pitch tents in the woods by a stream and cook over an open fire or using camp stoves.
+The campouts give first-hand experience of a community working together for a successful time outdoors.
+The work collectively to pitch tents in the woods by a stream or lake and cook over an open fire or camp stove.
 Benefits include practicing safety and survival skills.
 Games, stories, music and friendship around the evening campfire are highlights.

 Daily General Camp Schedule